-This past February I received 3-seperate grants, and was blessed with the opportunity of traveling to Belize to further my studies in the Arvigo Techniques of Maya Abdominal Therapy.
+This past February I received 3-separate grants and was blessed with the opportunity of traveling to Belize to further my studies in the Arvigo Techniques of Maya Abdominal Therapy.
 While I did enjoy the training, what I loved most about traveling to Belize, was the opportunity to just –be– with the land, this place where the body of wisdom known as ‘Maya Abdominal Therapy’ originates.

 What is often taught in history books about the Maya people, and even what is taught at the Mayan pyramid sites themselves, is in relation to ‘human sacrifice.’

 I have always questioned the –truth– of these ‘human sacrifices’: Did they really happen at all?
-Were these ways introduced from an outside people?
-WHY is ‘human sacrifice’ the main focus of popular history in regards to the incredibly beautiful, complex and intelligent Maya culture?
+Were these ways introduced from outside people?
+WHY is ‘human sacrifice’ the main focus of popular history in regards to the incredibly beautiful, complex, and intelligent Maya culture?

 As I began to internally question these things on a deeper level on the land of the Maya nation, I began to receive answers that I had not before…